 How to use it: I begin with Vichy 89 in the morning after cleansing and follow it with the Bioderma serum.
 I use Vichy during the day for plumping effects but rarely use it at night, because I don’t like to put anything between my skin and my resveratrol or retinol.
 I also have the Vichy 89 Hyaluronic Acid Eye Gel, although sometimes I just slather the regular Vichy 89 serum on my entire face, including under my eyes.

-And, just to prove to you that I first got Vichy 89 at the source, here I am with big spa hair at the Vichy Celestins Spa Hotel back in early 2020.
+And, just to prove to you that I first got Vichy 89 at the source, this post includes a photo of me with big spa hair at the Vichy Celestins Spa Hotel back in early 2020.

 This is an overnight cream with resveratrol.
 It feels richer than most retinol creams and doesn’t irritate my skin the way retinol does.
 Antioxidant-rich resveratrol is considered an alternative to retinol.
 One thing it does that retinol doesn’t is protect your skin from sun damage.